Monotone Perfection: Appendix A

 \begin{itemize} \item To prove the existence of a perfect monotone equilibrium in the game $G$, we construct in Step~1 a sequence of games $\{ G^m\}_{m = 2}^{\infty}$ converging to $G$.
 Each $G^m$ is a slight perturbation of $G$ in the following sense.
 The game $G^m$ differs from the limit game $G$ only in its payoff functions: when players play the action profile~$a$ at type profile $t$, player~$i$'s payoff $u_i^m(a, t)$ in $G^m$ equals $u_i(\tilde a^m, t)$ -- player~$i$'s payoff based on the action profile $\tilde a^m$ in the original game.
 Here $\tilde a_j^m$ is a completely mixed probability measure putting probability $1 - \frac{1}{m}$ at the action $a_j$ for each player~$j$.

-\item In Step~2, it will be shown that each game $G^m$ satisfies Assumptions~\ref{assum-1} and \ref{assum-2}, and thus has a monotone equilibrium $g^m$.\footnote{It also indicates why the increasing differences condition and supermodularity are needed for the existence of perfect monotone equilibrium.
-By interpreting $g^m$ as a completely mixed strategy $\tilde g^m$ in the game $G$, the expected payoff based on $\tilde g^m$ inherits these cardinal properties.
-On the other hand, it is well known that the single crossing condition and quasi-supermodularity are ordinal properties, which may fail to hold when taking expectations. } Importantly, $g^m$ can be interpreted as a completely mixed strategy $\tilde g^m$ in the game $G$ such that $\tilde{g}^m_i$ is an approximate best response of $\tilde{g}^m_{-i}$ for each player~$i$.
+\item In Step~2, it will be shown that each game $G^m$ satisfies Assumptions~\ref{assum-1} and \ref{assum-2}, and thus has a monotone equilibrium $g^m$.
+Importantly, $g^m$ can be interpreted as a completely mixed strategy $\tilde g^m$ in the game $G$ such that $\tilde{g}^m_i$ is an approximate best response of $\tilde{g}^m_{-i}$ for each player~$i$.
 The sequence $\{g^m\}$ has a convergent subsequence $\{g^{m_r}\}_{r = 1}^{\infty}$ with the limit $g$.

 \item In Step~3, we will show that $g$ is a perfect equilibrium in the original game $G$.
 Given that $g$ is an increasing strategy, it follows that $g$ is a perfect monotone equilibrium. \end{itemize}